WABC-TV

-WABC-TV (channel 7) is a television station in New York City, serving as the flagship of the ABC network.
-Owned and operated by the network's ABC Owned Television Stations division, the station maintains studios in the Lincoln Square neighborhood of Manhattan, adjacent to ABC's corporate headquarters; its transmitter is located at the Empire State Building.
+WABC-TV (channel 7) is a television station in New York City.
+It is the flagship station of the ABC television network, owned and operated through its ABC Owned Television Stations division.
+WABC-TV maintains studio facilities in the Hudson Square neighborhood of Lower Manhattan, co-located with ABC's corporate headquarters.
+The station transmits from atop the Empire State Building.

-WABC-TV is best known in broadcasting circles for its version of the Eyewitness News format and for its morning show, syndicated nationally by corporate cousin Disney General Entertainment Content.
+WABC-TV is best known in broadcasting circles for its version of the Eyewitness News format and for its morning show, syndicated nationally by corporate cousin Disney Media & Entertainment Distribution.

 History

 As WJZ-TV (1948–1953)

 The station signed on August 10, 1948, as WJZ-TV, the first of three television stations signed on by ABC during that same year, with WENR-TV in Chicago and WXYZ-TV in Detroit being the other two.
 Channel 7's call letters came from its then-sister radio station, WJZ.
 In its early years, WJZ-TV was programmed much like an independent station, as the ABC television network was still, for the most part, in its very early stages of development; the ABC-owned stations did air some common programming during this period, especially after the 1949 fall season when the network's prime time schedule began to expand.
 The station's original transmitter site was located at The Pierre Hotel at 2 East 61st Street, before moving to the Empire State Building a few years later.
 The station's original studios were located at 77 West 66th Street, with additional studios at 7 West 66th Street.
 A tunnel linked ABC studios at 7 West 66th Street to the lobby of the Hotel des Artistes, a block north on West 67th Street.
 Another studio inside the Hotel des Artistes was used for Eyewitness News Conference.